skrysmanski/devlog/content/articles/dotnet/docker-nuget.md

 draft: true
 ---

-Recently, I wanted to try out the new [[https://www.microsoft.com/net/core|.NET Core]] together with a [[https://www.docker.com/|Docker]] container.
+Recently, I wanted to try out the new [.NET Core](https://www.microsoft.com/net/core) together with a [Docker](https://www.docker.com/) container.
 However, coming from programing .NET applications for the regular .NET Framework, there were some obstacles I encountered.
 This one is about NuGet packages.

 <!--more-->

 == The Goal ==
 The goal is to have a .NET Core console application with some NuGet dependencies running in a Docker container.

-I'll be using Visual Studio 2015 ([[https://www.visualstudio.com/|Community Edition]]) for this article but you also use any other IDE that supports .NET Core projects.
+I'll be using Visual Studio 2015 ([Community Edition](https://www.visualstudio.com/)) for this article but you also use any other IDE that supports .NET Core projects.
 As such, I'll try to minimize the dependency on Visual Studio in this article.

-To better understand how a .NET Core application integrates with Docker, I will **not** use the [[https://aka.ms/DockerToolsForVS|Docker Tools for Visual Studio]].
+To better understand how a .NET Core application integrates with Docker, I will **not** use the [Docker Tools for Visual Studio](https://aka.ms/DockerToolsForVS).
 While they work, they add a lot of "magic" to the build process.
 And this magic makes it hard to understand what's going on.

 == Download the Example Code == #example-code
 To keep the article brief, I'll just explain the important parts.